AFO (CAFO/MAFO) Information Page

-In order to obtain coverage under the General Discharge Permit, if you are a corporation, you must be registered and in good standing with the Maryland Department of Assessments and Taxation (SDAT).
+In order to obtain coverage under the GD Permit, if you are a corporation, you must be registered and in good standing with the Maryland Department of Assessments and Taxation (SDAT).
 The business or entity’s information provided in the NOI must match the information in the SDAT register.
-Please contact Mr. Gary Kelman, Head, AFO Section at (410) 537-4423, if you want to apply as an individual or self proprietorship.
+Please contact the AFO Division at (410) 537-3314, if you want to apply as an individual or self proprietorship.

-NOTE: The permit fee and annual fee for coverage under the AFO General Discharge Permit have been waived until further notice.
+NOTE: The permit fee and annual fee for coverage are currently waived by the Department.

-All applications for CAFO or MAFO permits are subject to public notification requirements.
 Pursuant to COMAR 26.08.04.09N(3)(c), “publication of public notices or public notification required by this regulation may be accomplished by posting on MDE’s web site at www.mde.state.md.us.”
-The search initiated on this page will serve as notification to the public of the status of animal feeding operations (AFOs) which have applied for coverage under the General Discharge Permit for AFOs (General Discharge Permit), State Discharge Permit No. 09AF and National Pollutant Discharge Elimination System (NPDES) Discharge Permit No. MDG01.
+The search initiated on this page will serve as notification to the public of the status of AFOs, which have applied for coverage under the GD Permit, State Discharge Permit No. 14AFA and National Pollutant Discharge Elimination System (NPDES) Discharge Permit No. MDG01A.
 This permit became effective on August 1, 2016, the result of the modification of GD Permit 14AF as described on this page.
 PDF files of the NOI and required plans for each AFO undergoing public review will appear in the report generated on the public information search page during the 30-calendar day public participation period.

-If you would like to search for the status of farms that applied for coverage under the AFO General Discharge Permit, click here.
+If you would like to search for the status of AFOs that applied for coverage under the AFO GD Permit, click here.

 Funding for best management practices (BMPs) to address resource management issues and to help farmers meet the new CAFO/MAFO requirements is available through both State and federal funding sources.
 State funding is available through the Maryland Agricultural Water Quality Cost Share Program (MACS) funded primarily by State water quality bonds.
 MACS funds targeting animal waste management Best Management Practices (BMPs) have also been provided from the Chesapeake 2010 Trust Fund recently.
 Farm Bill funding authorizations include creation of a Chesapeake Bay Watershed Initiative (CBWI) which has recently doubled available USDA funding and funding increases are authorized.
 Local Soil Conservation Districts can provide the most current information about fund availability and assist with the required applications and related paperwork.

-MDE has developed a list of frequently asked questions, a checklist describing the entire procedure, a diagram where you can determine whether you need a permit for your AFO, and a list of due dates.
+MDE has developed a list of frequently asked questions, a checklistdescribing the entire procedure, and a diagram where you can determine whether you need a permit for your AFO.

 USDA_Natural Resource Conservation Service Contact List